-- 1. Review a member of staff or working group pulled together all relevant information including relevant national and local guidance - 2.
-Staff consultation all school staff were given the opportunity to look at the policy and make recommendations - 3.
-Parent/stakeholder consultation online survey April 2020 - 4.
-Pupil consultation online survey conducted Summer 2019 and Summer 2020 - 5.
-Ratification once amendments were made, the policy was shared with governors and ratified
+- 1. Staff consultation all school staff were given the opportunity to look at the policy and make recommendations.
+The curriculum was designed following consultation with the pastoral teams.
+The HOD and pastoral team have regular contact to inform the PD curriculum. - 2.
+Parent/stakeholder consultation online survey April 2020, continued development into communication with parents regarding PD lesson content. - 3.
+Pupil consultation online surveys conducted Summer 2019 and Summer 2020 and ongoing consultation in lessons. - 4.
+Ratification once amendments were made, the policy is shared with MET Scrutiny Panels and ratified.